GoogleCloudPlatform/cloud-code-samples/python/django/python-guestbook/.readmes/vscode/README.md

  Cloud Code uses [minikube](https://minikube.sigs.k8s.io/docs/) to create a free local cluster.

-1. Navigate to the **Cloud Code - Kubernetes** explorer using the left side taskbar.
+1. Navigate to the **Clusters explorer** in the Cloud Code - Kubernetes View using the left side Activity bar.

-2. Click '+' next to the **Clusters** header to create a new cluster.
+2. Click '+' in the title bar of the Clusters explorer to create a new cluster.
 If prompted, follow the instructions to log in to Google Cloud Platform.

 3. Choose **Minikube** and then select **minikube**.